Choosing the Right Compression Garments: Plastic Surgeons' Top Picks

 “It unzips all the way to the leg so it is very easy to put back on around the buttock,” Trussler notes.

-Top pick: Above- or below-knee to chest Caromed garment with a transition to Spanx after 2 to 3 weeks.
+Top pick: Above- or below-knee to chest Caromed garment with a transition to Spanx after two to three weeks.

 “I like the Caromed garment because it provides even compression and is comfortable and gentle on the incisions,” Trussler says.
 “The zipper and clasps are not sharp or firm, and they are easy to get back on.”